 Last Chance for Animals, says:

 Dogs in puppy mills are kept in cramped, filthy conditions and may have inadequate food, water, and medical care.
 Many of the breeder females are bred to death.
 They give birth to litter after litter, and eventually become so beaten down that they cannot conceive anymore.
 At this point, they are usually killed, since they are no longer able to make their owner money.
 Puppies are sold to pet stores as young as 8 weeks old, many times with false paperwork and illnesses yet to be discovered.
 Illnesses are frequently overlooked, and animal health documents are easily modified.

 Regina, an English bulldog, is presently a happy, well-loved pet.
-But before that she was a puppy mill breeding dog, kept in a cage with very little human contact, with the sole purpose of being repeatedly bred for the first 5 years of her life.
+But before that, she was a puppy mill breeding dog, kept in a cage with minimum human contact, with the sole purpose of being repeatedly bred for the first five years of her life.
 Her puppies were all taken from her and sold in pet stores and online.

 The good folks at 1-800-PetMeds host the Change a Pet’s Life Contest, an event started in 2009 to encourage pet adoption and draw attention to the many homeless pets in the United States.
 It takes place on January 2 every year.
 Regina won the 2016 contest, which secured a grant that covered Regina’s multiple surgeries and medical care.

 After two surgeries and some recovery time, she recovered fully and was adopted out into a loving family.

 Watch Regina’s video.
 It’s informative with eye-opening facts about puppy mills and the condition the dogs have to endure, their only job being to produce puppies.

 What a horrible, deplorable industry.
 Please watch and share.
 We want as many people as possible to become aware of puppy mills by showing them and how they treat dogs.

 Do you have an adopted puppy mill pet?
 We’d love to hear from you.